-Fire and water resistant.

-Covered with a fire and water resistant tarp.
+- $\checkmark$ Fire and water resistant. - ✓ Covered with a fire- and water-resistant tarp.

-Precautions for Specific Hazards
+Precautions for specific hazards

+Class 1 (explosives) materials

-Class 1 (Explosives) Materials.
-Turn your engine off before loading or unloading any explosives.
+- ✓ Turn your engine off before loading or unloading any explosives.
 Then check the cargo space.
-You must:

-Disable cargo heaters.
-Disconnect heater power sources and drain heater fuel tanks.

-Make sure there are no sharp points that might damage cargo.
-Look for bolts, screws, nails, broken side panels, and broken floorboards.

-Use a floor lining with Division 1.1, 1.2, or 1.3.
-The floors must be tight and the liner must be either non-metallic material or non-ferrous metal.
-(Non-ferrous metals are any metal that does not contain iron or iron alloys).

-Use extra care to protect explosives.
+You must: - Disable cargo heaters.
+Disconnect heater power sources and drain heater fuel tanks. - Make sure there are no sharp points that might damage cargo.
+Look for bolts, screws, nails, broken side panels, and broken floorboards. - Use a floor lining with Division 1.1, 1.2, or 1.3.
+The floors must be tight, and the liner must be either non-metallic material or non-ferrous metal.
+(Non-ferrous metals are any metal that does not contain iron or iron alloys). - Use extra care to protect explosives.
 Never use hooks or other metal tools.
 Never drop, throw, or roll packages.
-Protect explosive packages from other cargo that might cause damage.

-Do not transfer a Division 1.1, 1.2, or 1.3 from one vehicle to another on a public roadway except in an emergency.
+Protect explosive packages from other cargo that might cause damage. - ✓ Do not transfer a Division 1.1, 1.2, or 1.3 from one vehicle to another on a public roadway except in an emergency.
 If safety requires an emergency transfer, set out red warning reflectors, flags, or electric lanterns.
 You must warn others on the road.

-Never transport damaged packages of explosives.
-Do not take a package that shows any dampness or oily stain.

-Do not transport Division 1.1 or 1.2 in vehicle combinations if:

-There is a marked or placarded cargo tank in the combination.

-The other vehicle in the combination contains:

-- Division 1.1 A (Initiating Explosives).

-- Packages of Class 7 (Radioactive) materials labeled "Yellow III."

-- Division 2.3 (Poisonous Gas) or Division
+- Never transport damaged packages of explosives.
+Do not take a package that shows any dampness or oily stain. - Do not transport Division 1.1 or 1.2 in vehicle combinations if: - There is a marked or placarded cargo tank in the combination. - The other vehicle in the combination contains: - Division 1.1 A (Initiating Explosives). - Packages of Class 7 (Radioactive) materials labeled "Yellow III." - Division 2.3 (Poisonous Gas) Hazard zone A or B or Division 6.1 (Poisonous) materials Hazard zone A. - Hazardous materials in a portable tank, on a DOT Spec 106A or 110A tank.

-6.1 (Poisonous) materials.

-- Hazardous materials in a portable tank, on a DOT Spec 106A or 110A tank.

-Class 4 (Flammable Solids) and Class 5 (Oxidizers) Materials.
+Class 4 (flammable solids) and class 5 (oxidizers) materials

 Class 4 materials are solids that react (including fire and explosion) to water, heat, and air or even react spontaneously.